-Substantially all unconditional promises to give at year-end are for the Organization's capital campaign and to support the Organization's programs and are collectible over four years.
+Substantially all unconditional promises to give at year-end are collectible over four years.
 Unconditional promises to give consisted of the following at September 30:

-2020 2019
+2021 2020

-Receivable in less than one year Receivable in one to five years \$ 280,000 210,000 \$ 223,500 528,561
+Receivable in less than one year Receivable in one to five years \$ 368,471 125,000 \$ 280,000 210,000

-Total promises to give \$ 490,000 \$ 752,061
+Total promises to give \$ 493,471 \$ 490,000

-Promises to give due in more than one year are reflected at the present value of estimated future cash flows using a discount rate of 0.16%.
+Promises to give due in more than one year are reflected at the present value of estimated future cash flows using a discount rate of 0.53%.
 The discount was deemed to be immaterial; therefore, no discount to net present value was deemed necessary.

 Due to experience with the dependability of donors, management estimates promises to give to be fully collectible.
-Therefore, there was no allowance for uncollectible accounts at September 30, 2020 and 2019.
+Therefore, there was no allowance for uncollectible accounts at September 30, 2021 and 2020.